 Next thing I knew, irritation, annoyance and frustration began to show up, punctuating the witness stillness with episodes of emotional reactivity that I’d assumed I’d be free from forever.
 My husband used to joke that I’d lost my enlightenment and I’d wonder myself: Where did the perfect peace go?

 Then, just when I thought the enlightenment gig was up, another in-breath would sweep me with a tidal like pull back to the deep stillness.
 Eventually, I saw this pattern was somehow intrinsic to awakening itself.

-After immersions, where Kufayev was known to toss shakti balls around and activate bliss, kriyas and kundalini in a room of students (also known as shaktipat), he would often physically collapse for up to two days afterward.
+After immersions, where this teacher was known to toss shakti balls around and activate bliss, kriyas and kundalini in a room of students (also known as shaktipat), he would often physically collapse for up to two days afterward.
 Migraines, exhaustion and frailty would show up in the aftermath of what would appear to be robust, potent and vital force demonstrations of presence.
 To the eye, he looked like a pale ghost of himself and for that reason I suppose, tended to hide out in bed until his vitality had been restored.

 This physical pendulum swing was mirrored too, by the emotional.
-Kufayev got angry at people and situations, just like the rest of us.
+He got angry at people and situations, just like the rest of us.
 (How do I know ?
 Because he demonstrated anger the way we all do by shouting in reaction, storming out of the room, or by cold withdrawal).

 The point is simple.
 No matter how “awake” a person claims to be or truly is, no one is exempt from this in-breath and out-breath of consciousness.
 This excerpt by enlightenment writer Jerry Freeman is useful: